African-American history: African origins

-The largest source of slaves transported across the Atlantic Ocean for the New World was West Africa.
+The largest origin of Africans transported as slaves across the Atlantic Ocean for the New World was West Africa.
 Some West Africans were skilled iron workers and were therefore able to make tools that aided in their agricultural labor.
-While there were many unique tribes with their own customs and religions, by the 10th century many of the tribes had embraced Islam.
+While there were many unique tribes with their own customs and religions, by the 15th century many of the tribes had embraced Islam.
 Those villages in West Africa which were lucky enough to be in good conditions for growth and success, prospered.
-They also contributed their success to the slave trade.
+They also contributed their success to the slave trade for their own benefit.

-In all, about 10–12 million Africans were transported to the Western Hemisphere.
-The vast majority of these people came from that stretch of the West African coast extending from present-day Senegal to Angola; a small percentage came from Madagascar and East Africa.
-Only 5% (about 500,000) went to the American colonies.
-The vast majority went to the West Indies and Brazil, where they died quickly.
-Demographic conditions were highly favorable in the American colonies, with less disease, more food, some medical care, and lighter work loads than prevailed in the sugar fields.

-Origins and percentages of African Americans imported to the Thirteen Colonies, French and Spanish Louisiana (1700–1820):
+Origins and percentages of African Americans imported to the Thirteen Colonies, New France, and New Spain (1700–1820):

-The Middle Passage

-Before the Atlantic slave trade there were already people of African descent in America.
-A few countries in Africa would buy, sell, and trade other enslaved Africans, who were often prisoners of war, with the Europeans.
-The people of Mali and Benin are known for partaking in the event of selling their prisoners of war and other unwanted people off as slaves.